Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

-A similar conclusion also holds for the source H1743-322 when we compare \autoref{HRPM} and \autoref{TDMH}, since $\chi^2_{min} \sim 0$ and $\chi^2$ is insensitive to the variation in $l,\alpha$ such that the data fails to differentiate between the Kerr and the hairy Kerr scenario.
-For this source, assuming the Kerr geometry, RPM predicts $a_{min}\sim 0.5$ while TDM predicts $a_{min}\sim -0.1$.
+For the source H1743-322 when we compare \autoref{HRPM} and \autoref{TDMH}, we note that $\chi^2_{min} \sim 0$ and $\chi^2$ is insensitive to the variation in $l,\alpha$ such that the data fails to differentiate between the Kerr and the hairy Kerr scenario.
+For this source, assuming the Kerr geometry, RPM predicts $a_{min}\sim 0.6$ while TDM predicts $a_{min}\sim 0.1$.
 Using the Continuum-Fitting method, the spin of this source has been inferred to be $a = 0.2 \pm 0.3$ at the 68\% confidence level, with a corresponding upper bound of $a < 0.92$ at 99.7\% confidence \cite{Steiner:2011kd}.
 An independent estimate derived from the observed jet power constrains the spin to lie in the range $0.25 \lesssim a \lesssim 0.5$ \cite{Banerjee:2020ubc}, in reasonable agreement with the Continuum-Fitting measurements reported in \cite{Steiner:2011kd}.
-Since the spin predicted by RPM is in better agreement with \cite{Steiner:2011kd}, RPM seems to provide a better explanation of the HFQPO data of H1743-322, although the spin predicted by TDM is also within the error-bars.
+Since the previous spin estimates are more or less consistent and the spin predicted by the TDM is in better agreement with \cite{Steiner:2011kd}, TDM seems to provide a better explanation of the HFQPO data of H1743-322 compared to RPM.